giuliopanda/op-bulk-image-resizer/README.txt

 2. The bulk added to the media library

 == Changelog ==

+= 1.3.2 - 2022-09-08 =
+* fixed bug: space recalculation with dirsize_cache.
+Thanks to Praul from GitHub

 = 1.3.1 - 2022-06-07 =
 * fixed setting update did not save checkboxes
 * improvement: when you deactivate the option "Resize when images are uploaded" it no longer shows the column with dimensions in the media library